What are the pros and cons of a Trust Deed?

 That said, no debt solution is perfect, and it is important to understand both the benefits and the drawbacks before deciding whether a Trust Deed is right for you.

-This guide explains the main pros and cons of a Trust Deed in plain terms, so you can weigh it up properly and make an informed decision.
+This guide explains the main pros and cons of a Trust Deed in plain terms, so you can weigh them up properly and make an informed decision.

 The advantages of a Trust Deed